flowplayer/wordpress-flowplayer/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.10.5 =
+* fix bugs with Flowplayer Drive and playing videos

 = 1.10.4 =
 * fix bugs with Flowplayer Drive and playing videos on the blog page